Rooftop bars in London is not the first thing you think of when you’re planning your visit! Or at least I don’t.

 Tickets are released three weeks in advance, so your visit involves a bit of planning but you won’t be disappointed!

 Golden Bee rooftop bar between the Financial district and Shoreditch has got you covered… literally!
-Its giant canopy covers the terrace, so you can even enjoy a drink on a rainy day (London has few of these, remember).
+It’s set on three levels and a giant canopy covers the terrace, so you can even enjoy a drink on a rainy day (London has few of these, remember).

-The bar is known for its delicious cocktails and it’s also a great place for watching people from above as there’s always something unique going on down below in trendy Shoreditch!
+It’s bright and colourful with a mirrored ceiling and a live DJ.
+It is known for its lengthy cocktail list and is a great place for watching people from above as there’s always something unique going on down below in trendy Shoreditch!

 There are DJ takeovers on the weekends, film nights during the week and even some cool stargazing events from time to time.